 At JFSGNH we understand and respect the aging process.
 Our licensed and caring professionals provide comprehensive assessments, care planning and case management, mental health counseling, family consultation and community education.

 We can work with families to initially assess needs and then either provide in-house services or help connect them to various community services.
 This may include acting as a liaison with service providers and/or monitoring the care.
 As part of the consultation process we can assist the family by developing a care plan, providing information about available resources, help mediating with out-of-town relatives, and helping family members deal with their own stress in caregiving.
-For further information, contact Joan Sloan at (203) 389-5599, ext.
-139 or email at firstname.lastname@example.org.
+For further information, contact Liz Davenport, LMSW at firstname.lastname@example.org or call (203) 389-5599, ext.
+117.

 Holocaust Survivor Program